Initial Release: Winter 2003, Fukubako 2004 Prize Beyblade (Lime-Green, Secret Light-Blue)

 RC: Spring Core

 Game Plan: Using this Stamina combo means you expect to only face Stamina and Defense combos.
 In most any matchup you can be knocked out, this includes against Bearing Core and Bearing Core 2 combos.
-Needless to say, Attackers will knock this combo out before you can finish blinking.
+Needless to say, Attackers will knock this combo out before you can blink.
 Because you are aiming to be in the same spin direction as your opponent, weak launching is not on the table.
 In same spin its ability to destabilize is incredibly powerful and will allow it to out-spin any other combo provided it stays in the stadium.
 It is as simple as that.
 Strategize or predict the spin direction of your opponent, launch flatly, and try not to get knocked out.